 Common law and the principles of equity as a source of law are common in African countries that had Britain as their colonial masters.
-Gambia also belongs to this category, although not all sections of the country is governed by common law and equity because customary law and sharia law governs certain aspects of the people such as traditional marriage, divorce, family matters, inheritance and land tenure.
-While common law is administered in the other areas of law, which are not, covered by customary law and sharia law such as business law and criminal law.
+Gambia also belongs to this category, although not all sections of the country are governed by common law and equity because customary law and sharia law governs certain aspects of the people such as traditional marriage, divorce, family matters, inheritance and land tenure.
+Common law is administered in the other areas of law which are not covered by customary law and sharia law, such as business law and criminal law.

-One striking feature of the High Court, apart from its appellate jurisdiction to hear appeals from the lower courts, is its supervisory jurisdiction over all lower courts to make orders, issue directions and write orders of habeas corpus, mandamus, certorirari and prohibition.
-Trials are public and defendants have the right to legal representation at their own cost.
+One striking feature of the High Court, apart from its appellate jurisdiction to hear appeals from the lower courts, is its supervisory jurisdiction over all lower courts to make orders, issue directions and write orders of habeas corpus, mandamus, certiorari and prohibition.
+Trials are public, and defendants have the right to legal representation at their own cost.

-The ministry of Justice has ministerial supervision over the administration of justice in Gambia.
+The Ministry of Justice has ministerial supervision over the administration of justice in Gambia.
 It is headed by the Attorney General and the Minister of Justice.
-Presently, the ministry of Justice has six departments each headed by a Director.
-The departments are: Civil Litigation, Criminal Division, Curator of Interstate Estate, Legislative Drafting, Criminal Division, Registrar General Companies in Gambia.
-The judiciary established an institution known as Judicial Training Institute tasked with the duty of conducting continuing legal and judicial education for all Judges, Magistrates, Cadis and support staff of the judiciary.
+Presently, the Ministry of Justice has six departments each headed by a director.
+The departments are Civil Litigation, Criminal Division, Curator of Interstate Estate, Legislative Drafting, Criminal Division, and Registrar General Companies in Gambia.
+The judiciary established an institution known as Judicial Training Institute tasked with the duty of conducting continuing legal and judicial education for all judges, magistrates, cadis and support staff of the judiciary.

 Prior to 2004, legal practice in Gambia was largely unregulated and in 2004, admission to practice in the Gambia was reliant upon admission to practice in other commonwealth jurisdictions.
 The reason for this qualification was the absence of a Bachelor of law at the University.
 Thus, an average of five lawyers every year was called to the Bar.
 However, with the introduction of a bachelor of law in 2007 and with the intake of 20 students, the era of having Gambians study law in other commonwealth jurisdictions to qualify as Lawyers in the Gambia was brought to an end.
 To qualify as a lawyer in the Gambia, a student must undergo a four year LLB degree and a further one-year training.
 The establishment of the law school of Gambia in 2011 made it possible for the Gambia to call 18 pioneer students to the Gambian Bar in 2013.

 By January 2016, the 4th call to bar ceremony had been celebrated with at least 37 students called to the Gambian Bar.
+Precisely in March 2018, the Gambian Bar experienced progressive growth as 53 students were called to the Gambian Bar during the 6th call to bar ceremony.
 The Gambia law school moved to its permanent campus which is the entire complex of the former National Assembly in January, 2016.
-There are about 200 legal practitioners admitted to practice in the Gambia, most of whose chambers are located in Banjul.
+There are over 200 legal practitioners admitted to practice in the Gambia, most of whose chambers are located in Banjul.
 Majority of the lawyers operate as sole practitioners.
-Legal practitioners in Gambia are enrolled as Barristers and Solicitors because unlike in England the legal profession is fused. s.
+Legal practitioners in Gambia are enrolled as Barristers and Solicitors because unlike in England the legal profession is fused.
 All lawyers in Gambia are required to be members of the Gambia Bar Association.

 GBA is a membership based professional association in the legal profession.
 It is an unregistered group of lawyers governed by its Constitution.
+The precise date of its establishment is unknown.
 By its constitution Legal practitioners enrolled to the Gambia Bar are automatically members of GBA.
 However, voting rights and other privileges accrue upon payment of the prescribed membership fee and annual subscription fees.
 Though GBA is not a regulatory or disciplinary body like the General Legal Council it receives complaints on legal practitioners from members of the public.
 It can also investigate members’ conducts for the General Legal Council to act on.
 The GBA is funded through its annual subscription fees.

 The Gambia operates a presidential system of Government with a unicameral legislature and an independent judiciary.
 There are three branches of Government in the Gambia namely:

 The President shall be the Head of State and Commander in Chief of the armed forces.
-By virtue of the 1997 Constitution, the President is elected to serve for a term of five years only however, one striking feature in the Gambian Legal System is the fact that the extension of the life of the National Assembly based on war or a declaration of State of Emergency in Gambia shall automatically extend the tenure of the President for the same period of extension with that of the National Assembly.
+By virtue of the 1997 Constitution, the President is elected to serve for a term of five years without a term of office limit.
+Meaning a President is not precluded from serving for more than two or three terms in office.
+One striking feature in the Gambian Legal System is the fact that the extension of the life of the National Assembly based on war or a declaration of State of Emergency in Gambia shall automatically extend the tenure of the President for the same period of extension with that of the National Assembly.